 Qatar is a small country located between Saudi Arabia and the Persian Gulf.
-It has an area of 11,437 sq km, which is roughly the size of Connecticut.
-Qatar is a relatively flat country with highest point reaching just over 300 feet.
+It has an area of 11,437 square kilometers, which is roughly the size of the state of Connecticut.
+Qatar is a relatively flat country with its highest point reaching just over 300 feet.
 The majority of the land is barren desert.
 The country has an arid climate with mild winters and very hot, humid summers.

-Since most of the land is desert, Qatar suffers from the lack of arable land.
+Since most of the land is desert, Qatar suffers from a lack of arable land.
 There are limited sources of fresh water, so Qatar is increasingly dependent on desalination facilities.
-The dry land leads to an increased likelihood of dust and sandstorms.
+The dry land also contributes to an increased likelihood of dust and sandstorms.